gldanoob/nooblang-rust/README.md

 <br>

 # Examples
-## To print prime numbers between 0 and 100:
+## Prime numbers between 0 and 100:
 ```
 x be 2
 prime be yes